The Summer Reading Challenge is back, and it’s time to get silly!

 Join our Silly Squad

 We will be hosting a series of free, fun, family-friendly online events, activities and resources over the summer holidays for children in East Dunbartonshire.
 Sign-up to our weekly Silly Squad newsletter with details of how you can join in the fun.
+You can download our Silly Squad activity sheets from the documents section of this page too.

 Discover new stories